greenboxal/doggohub/doc/ci/yaml/README.md

 #### environment:url

-> Introduced in GitLab 8.11.
+> Introduced in DoggoHub 8.11.

 >**Note:**
-Before GitLab 8.11, the URL could be added only in GitLab's UI.
-The recommended way now is to define it in `.gitlab-ci.yml`.
+Before DoggoHub 8.11, the URL could be added only in DoggoHub's UI.
+The recommended way now is to define it in `.doggohub-ci.yml`.

-This is an optional value that when set, it exposes buttons in various places in GitLab which when clicked take you to the defined URL.
+This is an optional value that when set, it exposes buttons in various places in DoggoHub which when clicked take you to the defined URL.

 In the example below, if the job finishes successfully, it will create buttons in the merge requests and in the environments/deployments pages which will point